shellienguyen/happy-tails/README.md

 USER STORY:
 AS a shelter employee/volunteer, I WANT to track the dogs daily activities and dogs difficulty levels so that all the dogs are taken care of and paired with a compatible caretaker that meets the required experience.

-WHEN I go to the site, and am not logged in,
+WHEN I go to the site, and am not logged in,<br>
-THEN I am presented with a page that lists all the dogs in the shelter.
+THEN I am presented with a page that lists all the dogs in the shelter.<br>
-WHEN on the homepage I can click a link in the navbar to login.
+WHEN on the homepage I can click a link in the navbar to login.<br>
-IF I don’t have an account THEN I will be prompted to sign up.
+IF I don’t have an account THEN I will be prompted to sign up.<br>
-WHEN I enter my password to sign up
+WHEN I enter my password to sign up<br>
-THEN that password is safely encrypted using the bcrypt package.
+THEN that password is safely encrypted using the bcrypt package.<br>
-WHEN I enter a valid username and password
+WHEN I enter a valid username and password<br>
-THEN I am able to login.
+THEN I am able to login.<br>
-WHEN I login I am redirected to the Dashboard.
+WHEN I login I am redirected to the Dashboard.<br>

-IF I use my Dashboard I am able to quickly identify the dogs that haven’t had a potty break or walk via a table for the current shift.
+IF I use my Dashboard I am able to quickly identify the dogs that haven’t had a potty break or walk via a table for the current shift.<br>
-IF I want to filter dogs by difficulty THEN a checkbox allows me to select difficulty level.
+IF I want to filter dogs by difficulty THEN a checkbox allows me to select difficulty level.<br>
 IF I check a box THEN only those dogs with the selected difficulty levels are displayed.
-(Easy, Moderate, Difficult).
+(Easy, Moderate, Difficult).<br>
-IF I want to see all dogs who have been walked for that shift, OR I want to see all dogs who haven't been walked for that shift, THEN I can select a dropdown option to veiw those dogs.
+IF I want to see all dogs who have been walked for that shift,<br>
+OR I want to see all dogs who haven't been walked for that shift,<br>
+THEN I can select a dropdown option to veiw those dogs.<br>
+IF I want to see all dogs who have gone potty for that shift,<br>
+OR I want to see all dogs who haven't gone potty for that shift,<br>
+THEN I can select a dropdown option to veiw those dogs.<br>
-IF I want to see all dogs who have gone potty for that shift, OR I want to see all dogs who haven't gone potty for that shift, THEN I can select a dropdown option to veiw those dogs.
+IF I want to see all dogs who have been walked AND gone potty for that shift,<br>
-IF I want to see all dogs who have been walked AND gone potty for that shift, OR I want to see all dogs who haven't been walked OR gone potty for that shift, THEN I can select a dropdown option to veiw those dogs.
+OR I want to see all dogs who haven't been walked OR gone potty for that shift,<br>
+THEN I can select a dropdown option to view those dogs.<br>

-WHEN I take the dog on a walk or to go potty THEN I am able to record that acivity on the table.
+WHEN I take the dog on a walk or to go potty THEN I am able to record that acivity on the table.<br>
-IF I click a dog row on the table
+IF I click a dog row on the table <br>
-THEN I am able to edit the dog's activity record for that shift.
+THEN I am able to edit the dog's activity record for that shift.<br>
-WHEN I check "Walk"
+WHEN I check "Walk" <br>
-THEN my username appears in the walk column for that dog.
+THEN my username appears in the walk column for that dog.<br>
-WHEN I check "Potty"
+WHEN I check "Potty"<br>
-THEN my username appears in the potty column for that dog.
+THEN my username appears in the potty column for that dog.<br>
-WHEN I have filled out both activity columns for that dog THEN the emoji next to their name displays a happy face.
+WHEN I have filled out both activity columns for that dog THEN the emoji next to their name displays a happy face.<br>
-WHEN new activity is recorded for a dog
+WHEN new activity is recorded for a dog<br>
-THEN an email notification is sent via Nodemailer to a designated handler's email.
+THEN an email notification is sent via Nodemailer to a designated handler's email.<br>

 This application was created using Node.js, express to launch the server, and sequelize to connect to a mysql database entitled "happy_tails_db".
 All volunteer, canine, and activity data is stored in happy_tails_db.
 The live app is currently deployed on Heroku, using the JAWSDB add on to store data.
 All passwords have been encrypted using the bcrypt Node.js package.
 The HTML views templates are generated using Handlebars.js.